section-engineering-education/engineering-education/articles/how-artificial-intelligence-has-transformed-the-sports-industry/index.md

 #### Scouting and recruitment

 Investing in an athlete is always a big gamble, as a number of them never live up to their billing.
 There are customized artificial intelligence applications that work on prediction models.
-Artificial intelligence predicts athlete&#39;s performance and potential based on multiple factors for instance body weight, proportions, strength etcetera.
+Artificial intelligence predicts athlete&#39;s performance and potential based on multiple factors, for instance, body weight, proportions, strength, etcetera.

 #### Wearable Tech